Lilo & Stitch (franchise): Stitch & the Samurai (2020)

 Stitch & the Samurai, known in Japan as Tono & Stitch (殿さまとスティッチ, Tono-sama to Stitch), is a manga written and illustrated by Hiroto Wada.
 It was first digitally published on Kodansha's website Comic Days from January 13 to December 28, 2020.
 It takes place in an alternate universe where Stitch crash lands in Japan during the Sengoku period and gets taken in by a warlord named Meison Yamato (大和命尊, Yamato Meison), who finds the "blue tanuki" to be cute.
 Throughout 2021, an official English translation of the manga's three tankōbon were published by Tokyopop.

 The manga's art style is a combination of hyper-realistically drawn humans and environments as featured in other historical manga with the cartoonish design of Stitch and related characters and elements maintained from past franchise entries, with short animations added on some panels.
 Aside from taking place in Earth's past instead of the modern day, the manga also deviates from past franchise entries by having Stitch's human companion be an adult male rather than a young girl.

-Lilo & Stitch (Dynamite Entertainment; 2024)
+Dynamite Entertainment comics

-On October 9, 2023, Dynamite announced that a spinoff comic written by Greg Pak with art by Giulia Giacomino would be released in stores starting January 2024.
-The comic is described as a direct sequel to the 2002 film.
-The comics' first arc has the title duo going on a world tour to escape giant alien robots who are going after Stitch for his DNA.
-The first issue was published on January 31, 2024.
+On October 9, 2023, Dynamite Entertainment announced that a spinoff comic written by Greg Pak with art by Giulia Giacomino would be released in stores starting January 2024.
+The publisher's first comic series based on the franchise, titled as Lilo & Stitch, is a direct sequel to the 2002 film.
+The first arc, lasting four issues, has the title duo going on a world tour to escape giant alien robots who are going after Stitch for his DNA.
+The second arc, also lasting four issues, sees Lilo being assigned by the United Galactic Federation to tame alien monsters (not Jumba's experiments, who are excised from this continuity apart from Stitch himself) based on her prior success with Stitch.
+The first issue was published on January 31, 2024, and the eighth and final issue was published on December 18, 2024.

+Dynamite's second comic series, titled as Stitch, began in 2025 focusing more on the main alien characters of Jumba, Pleakley, and Stitch.
+This series is written by Connor Ratliff and James III, and illustrated by Gerta Xella, replacing Pak and Giacomino.
+The comics sees Jumba having joined the Evil Genius Group/Syndicate (E.G.G.S.) since his removal from the Evil Genius Organization (E.G.O.).
+(Note: As depicted in the Lilo & Stitch: The Series episode "Ace") Jumba creates various new evil inventions to prove his villainy and maintain his membership only for mishaps to happen, usually due to Stitch's mischief.
+The first issue was published on August 27, 2025.